datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

  MANAGERS ** TC "Article V.  Managers" \\f C \\l "1"

 Section 5.1  Designation of Manager  TC "Section 5.1  Designation of Manager" \\f C \\l "2" .
-The management of the Company’s business shall be vested in one or more Managers designated by the Members.
-At any time there is more than one Manager, any determination, decision or action required or permitted to be made hereunder by the Manager concerning the conduct of the Company’s business shall be made by a vote of the majority of the Managers.
+The management of the Company's business shall be vested in one or more Managers designated by the Members.
+At any time there is more than one Manager, any determination, decision or action required or permitted to be made hereunder by the Manager concerning the conduct of the Company's business shall be made by a vote of the majority of the Managers.
 A Manager (i) may be but need not be a Member or a natural person, (ii) shall be designated, appointed, elected, removed or replaced by a Super Majority Vote, (iii) shall